 Tip #3: Keep the Design Clean

 This is a tip that all great business card designers hold fast to.
 A cluttered business card is not only unattractive, it is also hard to read.
-Your business card should be simple and have plenty of white space allotted.
+Your business card should be simple and have plenty of negative space allotted.
 Get too carried away with showing off your art work and your talent along with contact information will get lost in the clutter.